cubesky/AutoRecyclerAdapter/README.md

 This library is under development.
 You can use this by import [CubeSky Repo](https://cubesky-mvn.github.io)

+From version 2.0, SmartRecyclerAdapter moved to AndroidX insteadof AppCompat.

 ## Smart Recycler Adapter
 Smart Recycler Adapter finished in version 1.0, it use Annotation Processor to auto generate source code when you compile, so it doesn't cause any performanse issue.